sanadev02/Voting-app/README.md

     For running tests:
         npm test

-4. Click the link given in the first termainal to access the Voting App.
+4. Click the link given in the first terminal to access the Voting App.

 ## Development Stack
 ### Front-end
-The front-end of the Voting App is built using Vue.js, which was chosen due to its simplicity,reactive system, and ease of integration with various UI components.
+The front-end of the Voting App is built using Vue.js, which was chosen due to its simplicity, reactive system, and ease of integration with various UI components.

 ### Back-end
-The back-end utilises a Node.js server with EXpress.js to expose a RESTful API.
+The back-end utilises a Node.js server with Express.js to expose a RESTful API.
 SQLite3 is used as the local database for simplicity.

 ## Testing
 ### Front-end Testing
 The front-end has been tested using Vue Test Utils.
 Unit tests ensure that components are functioning correctly and that interactions with the UI work as expected.

 ### Back-end Testing
-The back-end has been tested using Node.js with Express to the the GET and POST endpoints.
+The back-end has been tested using Node.js with Express to the GET and POST endpoints.
 To test these endpoint testing libraries like Mocha and Chai were used.

 ## Security Concerns
-1. SQL Injections: The current implementation is vunerable to SQL injections as it directly inserts user input into SQL queries.
+1. SQL Injections: The current implementation is vulnerable to SQL injections as it directly inserts user input into SQL queries.
-2. Cross-Site-Scripting(XSS): The front-end does not sanitise user inputs, making it susceptable to XSS attacks.
+2. Cross-Site-Scripting(XSS): The front-end does not sanitise user inputs, making it susceptible to XSS attacks.

 ### Mitigation Strategies
-1. Parameterised Queries: Implement parameteriesed queries to prevent SQL injection.
+1. Parameterised Queries: Implement parameterised queries to prevent SQL injection.
 2. Input Sanitation: Sanitise user inputs on the front-end to prevent XSS attacks.
 Libraries like "DOMPurify" can be used for this purpose.
 3. Authentication and Authorisation: Implement user authentication and authorisation mechanisms to secure the application further.